 While my Davoudy-am hectors the television, I step out of the warm lounge and into the black, promising Davoud I’ll telephone the cable expert from the Yellow Pages.
 Instead, behind the closed laundry door, I dial our Meesha in the dark.
 When I hear her voice, my stomach settles.
 I’m surprised she’s retained the same number – she does have a habit of changing her phone number monthly.
 There are strange honkings and beeps and zooming around her.
 She says she’ll pop round and sort out Netflix for us and with a generous discount on her fee.

 I return to the couch with a secret smile and let Davoud know someone will be here shortly.

+It’s been forever!
+Half a year!
 I lean into the smelly dark car for a kiss.
 It reeks the way Davoud’s peshāb stinks up the en suite after he’s been eating buttered asparagus.
 Compost and bleach and sulphur.

 In the passenger seat Meesha rears her head back and squirms away from my kisses.

-‘You’re just in time,’ I tell her.
+‘You are just in time,’ I tell her.

 ‘In time for what?’
 Our Meesha’s eyes shrink to suspicious slits.
 ‘You didn’t tell anyone I’m here did you?’